-I started my Postgraduate Research Degree in 2018 in the School of Earth and Environment studying climate change adaptation and gender studies in Sub-Saharan Africa.
+I started my Postgraduate Research Degree in 2018 in the School of Earth and Environment studying the nexus of climate change, agricultural transformation and gender studies in sub-Saharan Africa.
 Prior to this I graduated from my MSc in Environment and Development at the University of Leeds in 2018 and from my BSc in Geography and Geology at the University of Manchester in 2014.
 I have also worked as a Graduate Environment Consultant for an Energy and Environment Consultancy, an Adaptation Intern at the United Nations Framework Convention on Climate Change, and a Technical Support Advisor for Natural England (the Government’s advisor on the natural environment).
-My Masters dissertation focused on local perceptions of climate change in the East Usambara Mountains of north-eastern Tanzania and how this affects support for and engagement with NGO-led adaptation initiatives.
+My MSc dissertation focused on local perceptions of climate change in the East Usambara Mountains of north-eastern Tanzania and how this affects support for and engagement with NGO-led adaptation initiatives.

 My current research interests are interdisciplinary and centre around climate change adaptation; climate impacts, vulnerability and risks and their relationship with gender; marginalisation; political ecology and international development.